 If the IRS were to successfully contend that any class of Notes were not debt instruments for U.S. federal income tax purposes, but instead were properly characterized as an equity security, a derivative or some other form of financial instrument issued by Fannie Mae for U.S. federal income tax purposes, the U.S. federal income tax consequences to Holders may differ materially from the consequences discussed below and non-U.S. Persons potentially could be subject to significant adverse tax consequences.
-See "-Treatment if the Notes Are Not Respected as Indebtedness" and "-Non-U.S. Persons-Treatment if the Notes Are Not Respected as Indebtedness" and "-Non-U.S. Persons-Treatment if the Notes Are Not Respected as Indebtedness" and "-Non-U.S. Persons-Treatment if the Notes Are Not Respected as Indebtedness" and "-Non-U.S. Persons-Treatment if the Notes Are Not Respected as Indebtedness" and "-Non-U.S. Persons-Treatment if the Notes Are Not Respected as Indebtedness" and "-Non-U.S. Persons-Treatment if the Notes Are Not Respected as Indebtedness" and "-Non-U.S. Persons-Treatment if the Notes Are Not Respected as Indebtedness" and "-Non-U.S. Persons-Treatment if the Notes Are Not Respected as Indebtedness" and "-Non-U.S. Persons-Treatment if the Notes Are Not Respected as Indebtedness" and "-Non-U.S. Persons-Treatment if the Notes Are Not Respected as Indebtedness" and "-Non-U.S. Persons-Treatment if the Notes Are Not Respected as Indebtedness" and "-Non-U.S. Persons-Treatment if the Notes Are Not Respected as Indebtedness" and "-Non-U.S. Persons-Treatment if the Notes Are Not Respected as Indebtedness" and "-Non-U.S. Persons-Treatment if the Notes Are Not Respected as Indebtedness," is based on the characterization of the Notes as debt obligations of Fannie Mae for U.S. federal income tax purposes.
+See "-Treatment if the Notes Are Not Respected as Indebtedness" and "-Non-U.S. Persons-Treatment if the Notes Are Not Respected as Indebtedness."
+Fannie Mae and each Holder of a Note, by acceptance of a Note, will agree to treat such Notes as indebtedness of Fannie Mae for all U.S. federal income tax purposes unless otherwise required by applicable law.
+The remainder of this discussion, other than the sections entitled "-Treatment if the Notes Are Not Respected as Indebtedness" and "-Non-U.S. Persons-Treatment if the Notes Are Not Respected as Indebtedness," is based on the characterization of the Notes as debt obligations of Fannie Mae for U.S. federal income tax purposes.